 Learning you have a salivary gland tumor can be frightening.
 Each person deals with this diagnosis in his or her own way.
 With time you'll discover ways of coping that work for you.
 Until then, you might find some comfort if you:

-Connect with others.
+- Connect with others.
 Other people who've had salivary gland tumors can offer unique support and insight because they understand what you're experiencing.
-Connect with others through support groups in your community.
+Connect with others through support groups in your community and online.

 Preparing for an appointment

 If you have any signs or symptoms that worry you, make an appointment with your family doctor or dentist.

 If your doctor or dentist suspects you may have a salivary gland tumor, you may be referred to a doctor who specializes in diseases of the face, mouth, teeth, jaws, salivary glands and neck (oral and maxillofacial surgeon) or to a doctor who specializes in diseases that affect the ears, nose and throat (ENT specialist).

 Because appointments can be brief, and because there's often a lot of information to consider, it's a good idea to be well prepared.
 Here's some information to help you get ready, and know what to expect from your doctor.

 - Be aware of any pre-appointment restrictions.
 At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.

 - Write down any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.

 - Write down key personal information, including any major stresses or recent life changes.